andrewblevins/insight-cascade/README.md

 ## Project Principles

 1. Maintain awareness.
-Regularly reflect on your use of vAI.
+Regularly reflect on your use of AI.
 When it is helpful, how is it helpful (or not), and why?
 2. Use AI to deepen human relationships — not to avoid, fix, replace, or optimize them.
 3. Focus on what you want to see more of in the world.
 4. Keep a sense of humor.
 Perhaps this is nothing but an interesting and temporary game.